Caffeine Sleep Impact Calculator

 Fast rule of thumb: every extra half-life you place a drink before bed cuts its projected bedtime residue roughly in half.

-Residual caffeine is only one part of the sleep puzzle, so it often helps to use this calculator together with a few related tools.
+Residual caffeine is only one piece of the sleep puzzle, so it often helps to compare this calculator with a few related tools.
 An intake calculator can estimate your total daily caffeine load, which matters for jitters, headaches, and tolerance.
 A sleep debt tool can show whether poor sleep is accumulating even on days when your bedtime caffeine looks modest.
 A schedule-adjustment planner can help when travel, shift changes, or daylight saving time moves your bedtime itself, because the same drink can have a different impact if bedtime shifts earlier.

 Embed this calculator

-Copy and paste the HTML below to add the Caffeine Half-Life Sleep Impact Calculator | Residual at Bedtime to your website.
+Copy and paste the HTML below to add the Caffeine Sleep Impact Calculator | Bedtime Residual from Late Drinks to your website.